boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 Interesting.
 Rust is faster as you would expect, but not so much faster that you still wouldn't have a problem.

+For comparison a mate of mine tried in C++ with -O3 and got a runtime of around 2 seconds.
+Not sure what voodoo its doing to achive that.
+We compared the output to ensure it was the same and it was.
+Our best guess was it unrolls the loop to fit the CPU/RAM best.
+This is rather annoying because if I were using C++ I would be very close to being doing with that sort of performance.

 Annoyingly there isn't much we can do to speed this up either.
-Its a straight line loop which is about as fast as things get which puts ints into a map.
-There are some faster map implementations in Go but even if they are twice as fast it isn't going to solve our issue.
-Well unless they are 40x times faster (and they arent, I checked).
+At least none that I am aware of.
+It's a straight line loop (which is about as fast as things get) which puts int values into a map.
+There are some faster map implementations in Go that it isn't going to solve our issue.
+Unless they are 40x times faster and they arent, I checked.
 However remember how I said we are limiting searches to one at a time?
 That means we can use all our cores to break the list apart and process using all our cores.

 {{<highlight go>}}
 cores := runtime.NumCPU()